oceanprotocol-archive/OEPs/3/README.md

 Ocean network aims to power marketplaces for relevant AI-related data services.
 The data services require to be discoverable and queryable, as well as consumable.

+ASSETS are DATA objects describing RESOURCES & SERVICES under control of a PUBLISHER.
+A PUBLISHER is incentivized to PUBLISH ASSETS in order to make them discoverable for third parties.
+A PROVIDER can discover ASSETS and give access to those ASSETS getting tokens in reward.

+ASSETS metadata are STORED on a decentralized REGISTRY.
+ASSETS metadata can be UPDATED.
+Optionally with versioning.
+ASSETS metadata can be RETRIEVED from the REGISTRY.
+ASSETS content can be RETRIEVED from the PROVIDER.
+ASSETS can have a status of DISABLED, which implies that the ASSET cannot be CONSUMED anymore.

 ## Specification